 - Can include loan features – redraw and offset.

 - Your level of debt doesn’t decrease.

 - Higher interest rates.

 - Interest cost is still higher.

 - Regular payments increase after the interest-only period expires.

-The low doc loan needs less documentation than others.
+The low doc loan needs less documentation than other types of home loans.
 Therefore, a low doc loan ideally suits self-employed people who may not have the usual proof of income.

-Just bear in mind that this loan can come with more demanding terms.
-Although, if you’re a business owner or contractor, this can mean the difference between securing a loan or not.
+Just bear in mind that this loan could come with more demanding terms.
+Although, if you’re a business owner or contractor, this could mean the difference between securing a loan or not.

 - Lower evidence of income requirements.